Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental Results

 These results underscore the benefits of using \ac{GT} for improving \ac{OOD} robustness (as also observed in computer vision \cite{zhang2022delving,sultana2022self}).
 The ability of global attention and context modeling to capture long-range dependencies appears to significantly boost OOD accuracy under distribution shifts on those tasks.
 Notably, hybrid architectures such as GPS, which integrate local message passing with global attention, further amplify this advantage.
+At the same time, results on specific tasks such as HIV-scaffold indicate that in certain shifts, local message passing alone may be better suited.
 These findings indicate that incorporating \ac{GT}, particularly in a hybrid backbone, represents a promising direction for advancing \ac{OOD} generalization in graph learning.